developing strategy

 My work here usually takes one of two forms: facilitated client workshops or strategic advisory work.

 Facilitated workshops are the core of my strategic work.
-Each is shaped by its own thematic brief — but all are grounded in pre-workshop conversations with participants.
-These allow me to explore the real issues, test early insights, and seed ideas.
-They also serve as a mental priming for participants, which makes for richer and more productive conversations.
+Each is shaped by its own thematic brief — but all are grounded in pre-workshop conversations with participants, creating early momentum that carries into the workshops.

-A hallmark of my facilitation is the ability to weave conceptual frameworks and real-world stories into the conversation in real time — lifting the quality of thinking in the room.
-Clients also value my ability to bring leadership insights into the conversation.
+A hallmark of my facilitation is the ability to inject fresh insights and real-world stories into the conversation.
+Clients also value the leadership insights and energy into the conversation.

 The future of AI is prominent in strategic conversations today.
 But too often the conversations are about applications.
 The more strategic question: how will AI shape your industry dynamics?
 This is fertile ground for scenario thinking.

-Each of these workshops is influenced by the continuous environmental scanning which is a cornerstone of my strategic advisory work, my teaching and feeds my curiosity.
+Each of these workshops is influenced by the continuous environmental scanning which is a cornerstone of my strategic advisory work and my teaching.

 “I’m often asked what’s going to change in the next 10 years … but I almost never get the question: what ‘s not going to change?” … Jeff Bezos (Amazon founder)